General Terms & Conditions

 14.2 Neither Party shall be liable to the other Party in respect of any losses arising out of a force majeure event, except otherwise provided in the Agreement.
 A force majeure event means an event, or a series of related events, that is outside the reasonable control of the Party affected (including failures of the internet or any public telecommunications network, hacker attacks, denial of service attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any Third Party, social strikes or actions, changes to the law, disasters, explosions, fires, floods, riots, terrorist attacks and wars).

-14.3 Subject to the maximum extent permitted by applicable law, Cheqroom’s liability under this Agreement in respect of each event and each calendar year (or series of connected events) shall not exceed the license fees paid by the Customer to Cheqroom under the present Agreement for a period of six (6) months prior to the date of the event (or last of the series of connected events) giving rise to the claim.
+14.3 Subject to the maximum extent permitted by applicable law, Cheqroom’s liability under this Agreement in respect of each event and each calendar year (or series of connected events) shall not exceed the Subscription Fees paid by the Customer to Cheqroom under the present Agreement for a period of six (6) months prior to the date of the event (or last of the series of connected events) giving rise to the claim.

 14.4 Under no circumstances shall Cheqroom be liable to the Customer for any indirect, punitive, special consequential or similar damages (including damages for loss of profit, anticipated savings, lost revenue or income, loss of use or production, loss of business, loss or corruption of data, loss of database or software, loss of customers and contracts, loss of goodwill, the cost of procuring replacement goods or services, and reputational damage) whether arising from negligence, breach of contract or of statutory duty or otherwise howsoever, and Third Parties’ claims.
 Each Party shall have the duty to mitigate damages.